-Goal: Meet or surpass EPA Recycling Rate of 40% by 2020.
+Goal: Meet or surpass EPA MSW Recycling Rate of 40% by 2020.

-Performance: The Los Alamos County Eco Station handles all waste and recycling functions for the community of Los Alamos and captures the majority of routine and non-routine solid waste and recycling from Los Alamos National Laboratory.
-In 2012 Los Alamos County recycled 17% of all municipal solid waste received.
-Since 2012 the County has taken action to increase recycling and waste diversion.
-In 2014 the County expanded the mixed recycle program to include plastics #1 through plastic #7, instead of only plastics #1 and #2.
-In 2014, the recycle rate was reported to NMED as 21%.
-In 2016 the recycle rate increased to 23%, a 2% increase over 2014.
+Performance: Environmental Services handles all waste and recycling functions for the community of Los Alamos and processes the majority of routine municipal solid waste (MSW) and recycling from Los Alamos National Laboratory.
+In 2012, Los Alamos County recycled 17% of all municipal solid waste received.
+Since 2012, the County has taken action to increase recycling and waste diversion.
+In 2014, the County expanded the mixed recycle program to include plastics #1 through #7, instead of only plastics #1 and #2.
+In 2014, the recycle rate was reported to NMED as 19.1%, and increased to 24.4% in 2016.
 The expansion of the mixed recycle program is expected to have a significant impact as now there are more opportunities to recycle plastic products.
-The County recycle rate is still significantly below the national average recycling rate of 33%.
+The County's recycle rate is still below the national average recycle rate of 34.6%.